Barbet vs Basenji: Complete Comparison (2026)

 Health and Lifespan Comparison

 Barbet has a typical lifespan of 12-14 years, while Basenji lives approximately 13-14 years.
 Health profiles differ significantly between these dogs.
-Barbet is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Basenji faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Barbet is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Basenji faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Barbet has 3 documented predispositions compared to 2 for Basenji, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health